CWahl28/CWahl28/README.md

 Hiya!
 I'm Clara or Bee, a highschool student learning programming through dual enrollment classes.

-I am currently in: ITD 210: Web Page Design & Multimedia, DE.
+I am currently in= ITD 210: Web Page Design & Multimedia, DE.

 This Github profile is being used for schoolwork and personal projects.